MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/devicestatus-csp.md

 Node for the compliance query.

 <a href="" id="devicestatus-compliance-encryptioncompliance"></a>**DeviceStatus/Compliance/EncryptionCompliance**
-Boolean value that indicates compliance with the enterprise encryption policy.
+Boolean value that indicates compliance with the enterprise encryption policy for OS (system) drives.
 The value is one of the following:

 -   0 - not encrypted
 -   1 - encrypted